 - The desire to grow the Foundation’s Real Capital Base

-Fluctuations in investment returns directly impact the level of income available for distribution, and also the Real Capital Base and hence the ability to grow distributions over time.
+Fluctuations in investment returns directly impact the level of the Foundation’s assets and hence the ability to grow distributions over time.

 The Capital Base of the Foundation was set at $371.422 million as at 31 December 1996.
 In February 2013 a Special Fund of $25 million was established as a response to the Canterbury Earthquakes.
-This reduced the Capital Base by $17.615 million to $353.807million.
+This reduced the Capital Base by $17.615 million to its current level of $353.807million.

 The Trustees have a desire to maintain the Capital Base in real terms and the Inflation Reserve is the amount required to achieve that.
 Together the Capital Base and Inflation Reserve amounts represent the Real Capital Base.